It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 I'm good.

-So Rita from Arizona.
+So, Rita from Arizona.

 Totally false.

-Um we haven't had uh uh we can't have drug companies even give us tens anymore.
+We haven't had, we can't have drug companies even give us tens anymore, no less take trips and things like that.

-Even with the surgeries and doctors, you know, speaking, I'm a podiatrist, so I deal with feet all the time, so it's not life-threatening things in most cases.
+Even with the surgeries, and doctors, you know, speaking, I'm a podiatrist, so I deal with feet all the time, so it's not life-threatening things in most cases.

 Right.

-Yeah, you know, l let me ask you this.
+Yeah, no, let me ask you this.

 As a doctor, isn't that probably one of the biggest issues with insurance right now?

-Is when I use I've got car insurance, but when I go get my oil changed or tires rotated or new tires or something done, I know how much it costs, largely because my car insurance doesn't pay for the routine maintenance things.
+Is when I use, I've got car insurance, but when I go get my oil changed or tires rotated or new tires or something done, I know how much it costs, largely because my car insurance doesn't pay for the routine maintenance things.

 But when I go to the doctor, like when I had my gallbladder surgery a couple of weeks ago, I had no idea how much it was going to cost.

-I got an estimate from the hospital of how much I would pay out of pocket, but not for the overall surgery, let alone then all of a sudden I'm getting the doctor bill and the anesthesia bill and everything else.
+I got an estimate from the hospital of how much I would pay out of pocket, but not for the overall surgery, let alone then all of a sudden I'm getting the doctor bill and the anesthesias bill and everything else.

 Right.

-And and you know, that's that's the thing.
+And, you know, that's the thing.

-So um, you know, we could charge you know five thousand dollars for an operation and might only get five hundred.
+So, you know, we could charge, you know, $5,000 for an operation and might only get $500.

-Uh you know, if I'm charging one price, the guy down the street's charging the same price.
+You know, if I'm charging one price, the guy down the street's charging the same price.

 There's no, you know, because of the insurance companies.